CARE International: 1945–1949: Origins and the CARE Package

-By early 1947 the supply of "Ten-in-One" ration packs had been exhausted and CARE began assembling its own packages.
+By early 1947, the supply of "Ten-in-One" ration packs had been exhausted, and CARE began assembling its own packages.
 These new packages were designed with the help of a nutritionist.
-They did not include cigarettes and were tailored somewhat by destination: Kosher packages were developed, and for example packages destined for the United Kingdom included tea rather than coffee, and packages for Italy included pasta.
+They did not include cigarettes and were tailored for their destination.
+For instance, Kosher packages were developed, packages destined for the United Kingdom included tea rather than coffee, and packages for Italy included pasta.
 By 1949 CARE offered and shipped more than twelve different packages.
 From July 1948 to the present, CARE sent 100,000 packages to Japan.

-Although the organization had originally intended to deliver packages only to specified individuals, within a year CARE began delivering packages addressed for example "to a teacher" or simply "to a hungry person in Europe".
-These unspecified donations continued and in early 1948 CARE's board voted narrowly to officially move towards unspecified donations and to expand into more general relief.
-Some founding member agencies disagreed with this shift, arguing that more general relief would be a duplication of the work of other agencies, but donors reacted favourably, contributions increased, and this decision would mark the beginning of CARE's shift towards a broader mandate.
+Although the organization had originally intended to deliver packages to specified individuals, CARE began delivering packages addressed "to a teacher" or simply "to a hungry person in Europe" within a year.
+These unspecified donations continued, and in early 1948, the board of CARE voted narrowly to officially move towards unspecified donations and to expand into general relief.
+Some founding member agencies disagreed with this shift, arguing that general relief would be a duplication of the work of other agencies.
+Yet, donors reacted favorably and contributions increased, marking the beginning of CARE's shift towards a broader mandate.

-Between the first deliveries of 1946 and the last European deliveries of 1956, millions of CARE Packages were distributed throughout Europe, over 50% of them to Germany including many delivered as part of the Berlin airlift in response to the 1948 Soviet blockade of Berlin.
-The Polish CARE Mission was formally closed by its head, George Goodfellow on December 31, 1949.
+Between the first deliveries in 1946 and the last deliveries in 1956, millions of CARE Packages were distributed throughout Europe, over 50% of them to Germany, including many delivered as part of the Berlin airlift in response to the 1948 Soviet blockade of Berlin.
+The Polish CARE Mission was formally closed by its head, George Goodfellow, on December 31, 1949.
 During CARE's activity in Poland from May 1946 to December 1949, it delivered 201,872 packages valued at $2,067,528.5.

-The US Agricultural Act of 1949 made surplus US agricultural products available to be shipped abroad as aid either directly by the US government or by NGOs including CARE.
-In 1954 Public Law 480, also known as the Food for Peace Act, further expanded the availability of surplus US food as aid.
-This act allowed CARE to expand its feeding programs and disaster relief operations considerably, and between 1949 and 2009 CARE used hundreds of millions of dollars' worth of surplus commodities in disaster relief and programs such as school lunch provision.
+The US Agricultural Act of 1949 made surplus American agricultural products available for shipment abroad as aid, either directly by the US government, or by NGOs, including CARE.
+In 1954, Public Law 480, also known as the Food for Peace Act, further expanded the availability of surplus food as aid.
+This act allowed CARE to expand its feeding programs and disaster relief operations considerably.
+Between 1949 and 2009, CARE used hundreds of millions of dollars' worth of surplus commodities in disaster relief and programs such as school lunch provision.